jillesvangurp/localstream-stack/README.md

 # Usage

-The rest of this readme talks you through some detailed instructions for getting a working setup.
+The rest of this readme talks you through some detailed instructions for getting a working setup with Jruby, Sinatra, and Fishwife.

 # Overview

 This sample application demonstrates several things:

-* how to integrate spring beans in your Jruby code
-* how to implement some DIY dependency injection in Ruby
+* how to integrate spring beans in your Jruby code and implement DIY dependency injection in Ruby
-* how to load and access properties
+* how to load and access properties using my properties-configuration gem
 * how to document your http API using sinatra-docdsl
 * how to load Java jar files in jruby without jumping through hoops
-* how to use fishwife to run your Sinatra application with your Spring context
+* how to use Fishwife to run your Sinatra application with your Spring context
-* how to use backbone for logging
+* how to use Logback for logging

 ## Java